Using OpenType Features to Enhance Brand Identity through Custom Typography

 In Illustrator and InDesign:

-- Open the Glyphs panel via Window → Type → Glyphs.
+- Go to Window → Type → Glyphs.

 Nautica includes a wide collection of alternative glyphs.